mercator-o/mercator.github.io/_pages/about.md

 #    <p>123 your address street</p>
 #    <p>Your City, State 12345</p>

-selected_papers: true # includes a list of papers marked as "selected={true}"
+#selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page

-#announcements:
+announcements:
-#  enabled: true # includes a list of news items
+  enabled: true # includes a list of news items
-#  scrollable: true # adds a vertical scroll bar if there are more than 3 news items
+  scrollable: true # adds a vertical scroll bar if there are more than 3 news items
-#  limit: 5 # leave blank to include all the news in the `_news` folder
+  limit: # leave blank to include all the news in the `_news` folder

 #latest_posts:
 #  enabled: true